nvimdev/dyninput.nvim/README.md

-# MutChar.nvim
+# dynchar.nvim

-change the input character according the context need neovim 0.10+
+Dynamisc change the type character according the context need neovim 0.10+

 Note: In develope may breakchange any time